tunhatphuong2002/udon-frontend/README.md

 ## 🚀 Overview

-Udon Frontend is a modern web application powered by Next.js, React, and TypeScript.
+Udon Finance is a modern web application powered by Next.js, React, and TypeScript.
 It provides a robust foundation for building scalable, maintainable, and high-performance web applications.

 ## ✨ Features